And you have the answer-eCommerce apps racing ahead of the physical stores.

 Nowadays, customers buy products not only to fulfill their utility needs but also to attain certain emotional and sensational experiences.

 Number of Retailers Used By Multichannel Shoppers in a Year

-Exhibit showing number of retailers used by multichannel shoppers in a year
+Exhibit showing the number of retailers used by multichannel shoppers in a year

 Source: PwC Global Total Retail Survey